gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 the padding itself is protected.

 Both SCTP and DTLS provide mechanisms for padding packets.
-If padding of SCTP packets are desired to hide actual message sizes it is RECOMMENDED to use the SCTP Padding Chunk {{RFC4820}} to generate a consistent SCTP payload size.
+If padding of SCTP packets is desired to hide actual message sizes it is RECOMMENDED to use the SCTP Padding Chunk {{RFC4820}} to generate a consistent SCTP payload size.
 Support of this chunk is only required on the sender side, any SCTP receiver